garrentmh/100-days-of-code/log.md

 Today's Progress: Learn for of loop, render data and import/export, radio in HTML

 Thoughts: Not a lot of action today due to procrastination but it was fun when the right environment is set up.

+***Day 13: January 26, 2023***

+Today's Progress: Learn querySelector, getElementbyClassName, classList.remove, .include(), .filter()

+Thoughts: This is really quite texting.
+Not easy but once it is done, it is really logical.